gustavjorlov/someone-comes-home/README.md

 ## Development

-**Note**: Development requires Deno.
+**Note**: Development requires Deno 2.0+.
 The compiled binary runs on Raspberry Pi with no runtime dependencies.

 ### Testing